Our Team

 Summer Millwood, M.A.

-Summer Millwood, M.A., is a current Ph.D. student in the Child Clinical Psychology program at the University of Denver.
+Summer Millwood, M.A., is the Clinic Assistant at Wolff Child Psychology.
+She is a current Ph.D. student in the Child Clinical Psychology program at the University of Denver.
 She received her B.A. in Psychology at the University of Nevada, Las Vegas and her M.A. in Clinical Psychology at DU.
 Her graduate clinical training has focused on delivering and adapting evidence-based therapy and assessment to children, adolescents, and adults with a variety of presenting concerns (e.g., social-emotional, neuropsychological).
 Summer is currently an extern at Children’s Hospital Colorado in the Rehabilitation Psychology program, where she provides evidence-based therapy and assessment services to youth and their caregivers with co-occurring medical (e.g., chronic health conditions, physical disabilities, acquired brain injuries) and social-emotional presentations, as well as diverse ethnic, socioeconomic, gender, and cultural identities.
-At WCP, Summer is a clinic assistant.
-She conducts phone intakes for clients and performs various clinic administration duties.
+As a Clinic Assistant at Wolff Child Psychology, she conducts phone intakes for clients and performs various clinic administration duties.
 Summer enjoys connecting with families to assess current needs and assist with navigating the process to access mental health care.

 Scroll to top